Meta Superintelligence Labs: Background

+Founding

 Mark Zuckerberg, the chief executive of Meta Platforms, has taken an active role in recruiting employees for Meta Superintelligence Labs.

 In June 2025, Bloomberg News reported that Mark Zuckerberg, the chief executive of Meta Platforms, had expressed displeasure at Llama 4, the company's large language model released in April, tasking employees to work overtime.
 In response, Meta began internally developing Behemoth, a larger model set to be more sophisticated than offerings from OpenAI, Anthropic, and Google.
 According to The Wall Street Journal, amid concerns from Meta's leadership over Behemoth's capabilities, the company delayed the release of the model.
 The decision to delay Behemoth led Zuckerberg to involve himself closely with Meta's AI efforts, starting a WhatsApp group chat with senior leadership to recruit researchers.
 According to Bloomberg News, Zuckerberg set a goal to hire approximately fifty people to staff a firm to achieve artificial general intelligence.

 That month, Zuckerberg sought to invest several billion dollars into Scale AI and hire its chief executive and founder, Alexandr Wang.
 In addition, he had personally recruited researchers at his homes in Lake Tahoe and Palo Alto, California; The New York Times later reported that Zuckerberg had offered compensation packages valued between to million to employees at OpenAI and Google.

 Days later, Meta announced that it was investing billion into Scale AI, an intentionally muted role despite hiring Wang in order to avoid scrutiny from the Federal Trade Commission amid an impending decision from judge James Boasberg in FTC v.
 Meta (2020).
 According to The Information, Zuckerberg was willing to provide billion, though Wang countered with billion.
 In order to fund the tentative firm, Meta implemented advertisements in WhatsApp.
 The Information later reported that Meta was discussing hiring Nat Friedman, the former chief executive of GitHub, and the businessman and investor Daniel Gross, and acquiring their venture capital firm, NFDG.